nana-kwadwo2/1NRI-E-commerce-Final-Submission/README.md

-# 1NRI-E-commerce-Final-Submission
-This code base consists off the client facing side and admin side for the 1NRI website
+Welcome to the 1NRI wesbite